JenHungWang/ECTI_Atopic_Dermatitis/README.md

 <img src="./source/Overview.png" alt="Data Processing" width="95%" />

-This repository presents an automated approach for the data processing of Atomic Force Microscopy (AFM), enabling the construction of an extensive database for further academic investigation and visualization.
-The program seamlessly integrates critical steps, including the conversion of raw AFM data into PNG files, the utilization of computer vision techniques, and the implementation of state-of-the-art deep learning algorithms for accurate detection of circular nano objects (CNOs) and classification of various skin diseases.
-In addition, the algorithm incorporates the grid search method to determine the optimal hyperparameter settings, ensuring optimal performance and enhancing the reliability of the results.
+This repository presents an objective, quantifiable method for assessing atopic dermatitis (AD) severity.
+The program integrates deep learning object detection with spatial analysis algorithms to accurately calculate the density of circular nano-size objects (CNOs), termed the Effective Corneocyte Topographical Index (ECTI).
+The ECTI demonstrates remarkable robustness in overcoming the inherent challenges of nano-imaging, such as environmental noise and structural occlusions on the corneocyte surface, further enhancing its applicability in clinical settings.

 ## **Dependencies**
 - Python 3.9+